LeviBorodenko/garnn/README.md

 # GARNN [TensorFlow]
-TensorFlow implementation of _Graphical Attention Recurrent Networks_ based on work by [Cirstea et al., 2019](https:// milets19.github.io/papers/milets19_paper_8.pdf).
+TensorFlow implementation of _Graphical Attention Recurrent Networks_ based on work by [Cirstea et al., 2019](https://milets19.github.io/papers/milets19_paper_8.pdf).

-Moreover, we offer stand-alone implementations of the _Graph Attention Mechanism_ [(Veličković et al., 2017)](https: // arxiv.org / abs / 1710.10903) and _Diffusional Graph Convolution_ [(Li et al., 2017)](https: // arxiv.org / pdf / 1707.01926.pdf).
+Moreover, we offer stand-alone implementations of the _Graph Attention Mechanism_ [(Veličković et al., 2017)](https://arxiv.org/abs/1710.10903) and _Diffusional Graph Convolution_ [(Li et al., 2017)](https://arxiv.org/pdf/1707.01926.pdf).

 ### Installation
 Simply run `pip install garnn`.
 Dependencies are `numpy; tensorflow`.

 ### Features

 The core data structure is the _graph signal_.
 If we have N nodes in a graph each having F observed features then the graph signal is the tensor with shape (batch, N, F) corresponding to the data produced by all nodes.
 Often we have sequences of graph signals in a time series.
-We will call them _temporal_ graph signals and assume a shape of (batch, timesteps, N, F).
+We will call them _temporal_ graph signals and assume a shape of (batch, time steps, N, F).
 We also need to know the adjacency matrix E of the underlying graph with shape (N, N).

 #### Non-Temporal Data (batch, N, F)
 All but the recurrent layers work with non - temporal data, i.e. the data points are individual graph signals and not seqeunces of graph signals.

-The `AttentionMechanism` found in `garnn.components.attention` will take a graph signal and return an attention matrix as described in [Veličković et al., 2017](https: // arxiv.org / abs / 1710.10903).
+The `AttentionMechanism` found in `garnn.components.attention` will take a graph signal and return an attention matrix as described in [Veličković et al., 2017](https://arxiv.org/abs/1710.10903).

 The layer is initiated with the following parameters: